 The most connective forms of romance, the ones felt at the soul’s level, are found in shared experiences.
 These are often the ones that challenge the relationship, pushing you to learn a new skill together, or providing you with quality time to be in each others company in an environment that harbors true connection.
 It is in these deep level experiences where romance is found and nurtured.
 As we all know, traveling with your partner is one of the best ways to experience a deeper level of romance.
 Even so, finding the deep level experiences I speak about is easier said than done.

 Luckily for you, seeking out authentic and meaningful experiences is my favorite past-time, and I love sharing my findings.
 Without further ado, before you decide to walk your partner off a cliff near Costa Brava, calling it a shared experience, why not check out some less extreme romantic alternatives in Spain.
 Explore the less touristic and romantic hidden spots with this Romantic Guide to Barcelona for couples.

-You could spend hours on end searching for accommodations in Barcelona, let alone ones that fit the ‘romantic’ bill.
-Some of the best romantic Barcelona hotels, guesthouses or boutique hotels Barcelona are often the most modest looking from the outside.
+You could spend hours on end searching for best places to stay in Barcelona, let alone ones that fit the ‘romantic’ bill.
+Some of the best boutique hotels, guesthouses or romantic hotel Barcelona are often the most modest looking from the outside.
 Take for example Praktik hotels.
 Think romantic paradise in the city, a secret escape amidst the hustle and bustle of the busy center.